danagorbunova/SteeltoeInterview/README.md

 - [Admin DB](AdminDb) is a simple Postgres DB.
 It uses it's own docker image to aid schema and initial data setup.
 - [Admin API](AdminApi) is a simple ASP.NET Core CRUD API.
 It uses EF Core to work with Admin DB.
 - Once an entity is added/modified/deleted, Admin API raises an event in rabbit queue with entity state and data snapshot.
-Rabbit instance from `docker-compose` uses management instance and UI is available on port `15672`.
+Rabbit container from `docker-compose` uses management image and UI is available on port `15672` (`guest`/`guest`).
 - [Event API](EventApi) is another simple ASP.NET Core API that lets you consume events from above-mentioned queue.

 ## See In Action